daniel-pro/oci-terraform-generator/README.md

 # oci-terraform-jinja2-templates
-Oracle Cloud Templates  for generating terraform files from a single YAML input file
+Oracle Cloud Generator takes as input a bunch of terraform templates - written with Jinja2 -, a single YAML input file and generates usable terraform files.

 # Limitations
 Current releases and master branch are compatible with terraform >=0.12.